 dog spay/neuter vouchers

-Due to MADACC staffing concerns and the ongoing pandemic, FoM is not currently able to offer spay/neuter surgery vouchers for dogs.
+Due to MADACC staffing concerns, FoM is not currently able to offer spay/neuter surgery vouchers for dogs.
 We apologize for this inconvenience and confusion.

 FoM is actively working to find a community veterinary clinic that will partner with us to provide spay/neuter surgeries for dogs.
 Check back soon for additional details!